-Entry to the programme normally requires a minimum 2:1 honours degree, or international equivalent, usually in the social sciences, law or humanities.
-Other qualifications will be considered as will applications from candidates with significant work experience in a relevant field.
+We require a minimum 2:1 honours degree, or international equivalent, in law, social sciences or humanities.
+Other qualifications will be considered and relevant work experience will be taken into consideration alongside qualifications.

 Months of entry

 This course is directed at students seeking a short, tailored programme in criminology, criminal justice and restorative justice as well as practitioners and policy-makers in these fields who may wish to deepen their knowledge and understanding of recent domestic and international developments.